 The Estate Richmond Generation project (PR1) was selected for CDBG-DR electric power system improvement funds through consultation between VIHFA and WAPA.
-VIHFA reviewed a listing of candidate projects from WAPA, and the two organizations assessed the candidates based on the overall criteria indicated below.
-These priorities are also consistent with the goals and program considerations outlined in FR-6261-N-01 allocating the funding.
+VIHFA reviewed a listing of

 The Richmond project will follow a formal application process similar to other CDBG-DR-funded infrastructure investments, whereby the subrecipient enters into a formal agreement with VIHFA and additional project details, budgets, and roles and responsibilities are finalized.
 To the extent that a different candidate project needs to be identified, VIHFA and WAPA will follow the same prioritization procedure for project selection as indicated here: